Edb83/snake/README.md

 #### As a player I want:

-- To be able to jump straight into the game without needing to search for further instructions
+- To be able to jump straight into the game without needing further instructions
-- A clean, uncluttered interface with all aspects of the game within easy reach
+- A clean, uncluttered interface with all elements of the game within easy reach
 - To be able to play on any device with simple, responsive controls
 - To have options for both casual or more challenging gameplay
 - To know how well I am doing